 - D. If your proposal includes an assessment or inventory (NOTE: project may extend across a wide area and cover multiple properties): N/A - E. If your proposal includes developing a design: - i.
 Will the project design be developed by a licensed professional engineer?

-The project will not be designed by a licensed professional engineer, however, the following USFS staff and sub-contracted consultants will provide design and design oversight:
+The project will be designed by a licensed professional engineer, however, the following USFS staff will provide design and design oversight: